 The provision of housing assistance leads to a 50% reduction in behavior that can lead to viral transmission making housing resources one of the most cost-effective HIV prevention tools available.

-It is in this context that the AIDS Housing Alliance/SF was born.
+It is in this context that AIDS Housing Alliance/SF was born which evolved to The Q Foundation today.
 We are a strong, independent and authentic voice for the needs of the LGBTQ and HIV/AIDS communities, founded and run by disabled people with HIV/AIDS.

 Brian Basinger & James Nykolay | Founders